bhavya754/Detecting-cancerous-cells-Gigapixel/README.md

 We had to split out project into several notebooks since memory overflow, and GPU utilisation was an issue, causing several failures.
 We decided to isolate the functionality to enhance readability and re-usability

+Project Summary.pdf contains a summary of the project.